 Referrals.
-If your clients are happy, they will often be happy to refer you to a friend who can also use your services.
-Bear in mind with this though that if you under-charge for your services early on, any referrals will usually be from new cheapskates who also expect a cheap deal.
+If your clients are happy, they will often be happy to refer you (through a referral app or a recommendation) to a friend who can also use your services.
+Bear in mind with this thought that if you under-charge for your services early on, any referrals will usually be from new cheapskates who also expect a cheap deal.

 Business cards.
 It may seem old fashioned these days, but you still need to carry business cards with you.
 You never know when a surprise conversation will lead to interest and a request for your card.
 Don’t run out.